 Short-term investments consist of guaranteed investment certificates with the Royal Bank of Canada.
-These investments bear interest at the rate of 0.84% per annum and will be maturing in 2021.
+These investments bear interest at the rate of ranging from 0.25% to 0.4% per annum and will be maturing in 2022.

 4. CITY OF TORONTO - SPECIAL CHARGES